lbdudc/magical-state/README.md

 ## Introduction

-This library manages the global state of a series of selectors that can be easily defined through configuration files.
+This library manages the global state of a series of selectors which have reactive dependencies between each other.
+These dependencies and the selectors' expected behaviour can be easily defined through a configuration file.

 ## Installation